 No matter how many times we ask you to create a strong password, it just won’t happen.
 People have this super weird fascination with passwords like ‘password’, ‘bob’, and ‘12345.’
 It’s so strange.
 It’s almost as if… you don’t care (gasp).

 But it’s true.
 Most people don’t really care about the strength of their passwords.
 In fact, it’s almost like a race to see who can create the shortest, most basic password.
-Except the winner of this race gets their password cracked, a slew of phishing emails sent to them, and a nasty virus they couldn’t even destroy if they threw their computer into the fiery trenches of Mount Doom.
+The easy-to-remember passwords beat out more secure and complex passwords all the time.
+Except the winner of this race gets their password cracked, their email hacked.
+Then comes a slew of phishing emails and a nasty virus they couldn’t even destroy if they threw their computer into the fiery trenches of Mount Doom.

 Can’t say we didn’t warn you.